PrefectHQ/prefect/docs/concepts/task-runners.md

     in scripts must be guarded with `if __name__ == "__main__":` or warnings will be displayed.

-If you don't provide the `address` of a Dask scheduler, a temporary cluster will be created automatically.
+If you don't provide the `address` of a Dask scheduler, a temporary local cluster will be created automatically.
 The number of workers used is based on the number of cores on your machine.
 The default should provide a mix of processes and threads that should work well for most workloads.
 If you want to specify this explicitly, you can pass